-The INVST Community Leadership Program's Summer Learning Experiences are life-changing.
+The INVST Program's Summer Learning Experiences are life-changing.

-Our Climate Justice Summer offers students a unique opportunity to travel together for a month and learn first-hand about environmental justice.
+Our Climate Justice Summer offers students a unique opportunity to travel together for a month and learn first-hand about eco-social justice.

 Exploring energy issues contextualizes their visit to the Diné (or Navajo) Nation in Northeastern Arizona.
-On the reservation, INVST students learn about the social and environmental impacts of the coal mining industry on indigenous people and places.
+On the Diné reservation, INVST students learn about the social and environmental impacts of the coal mining industry on indigenous people and places.
 In Piñon, AZ, they volunteer with the Black Mesa Water Coalitiion, a youth-led grassroots organization.
-They also visit a generating station in Page, Arizona where they have the opportunity to see how energy and power are produced from coal.
-In Northern New Mexico, students stay at Casa Taos, a retreat center for activists, and they meet INVST co-founder and eco-feminist Gaia Mika, while experiencing first-hand some more sustainable ways of living and working the earth.
-They also learn about water issues and acequias.
+INVST has been collaborating with BMWC for several years, building projects together and deepening a friendship.
+In Northern New Mexico, students stay at Casa Taos, a retreat center for activists, and they meet INVST co-founder and ecofeminist Gaia Mika, while experiencing first-hand some more sustainable ways of living and working the earth.
+They also learn about water conservation and acequias, volunteering in greenhouses and along river banks and they are hosted by Daniél Escalante, who provides workshops on Diversity and Equity.

-Finally, the month ends in Colorado’s capitol city, where INVST students have the opportunity to engage elected political officials including Steve Fenberg, Joe Salazar, Michael Bennet, Alice Madden and Edie Hooton.
+Finally, the month ends in Colorado’s capitol city, where INVST students have the opportunity to engage elected political officials including State Senator Steve Fenberg.
+Previous years have included visits to Joe Salazar, Michael Bennet, Alice Madden and Edie Hooton.
 INVST students speak with coal industry lobbysists, as well as Colorado's sustainability leaders.
 Throughout the month, the INVST students consider how energy and the US economy interact.
-Students look for innovative solutions to complex environmental and social problems.
+Students look for innovative solutions to complex eco-social problems.

 The Climate Justice Summer with INVST is an unforgettable learning journey.

-Beginning in 2017, our Economic Justice Summer curriculum will evolve into a travel opportunity that affords INVST students the chance to learn about the most pressing problems and solutions facing us as a global community: human migration, push - pull across borders, and economic justice.
-We will travel from Boulder, CO to Lawrence, Kansas where we will learn about community organizing in a rural setting, then students will go on to Chicago, Illinois where they will stay with host families in the North Chicago neighborhood of Albany Park, with our host organization Mexico Solidarity Network.
-INVST students will learn about the sanctuary movement to protect undocumented families from deportation; grassroots organizing for justice on issues related to fair wages; access to affordable housing, healthcare and immigration reform.
-Then we will go on to Detroit, Michigan to visit with INVST's long-time partners at the Boggs Center to Nurture Community Leadership, as well as allied organizations working on economic justice, with a focus on race and class.
-Students will then travel to Omaha, Nebraska to learn about a meat packing plant that deported immigrant workers en masse, just ten years ago, and they will investigate the current employment opportunities in the agricultural and meat packing industries.
+Our Economic Justice Summer curriculum affords INVST students the chance to learn about the most pressing problems and solutions facing us as a global community: human migration, push - pull across borders, and economic justice.
+We will travel in vehicles to Chicago, Illinois where we will stay with homestay families and partner with the Mexico Solidarity Network Centro Autónomo in Albany Park .
+This component of the journey focuses on community building, political consciousness, and uniting people in and around the Latino immigrant struggle.
+Then we will go on to Detroit, Michigan to visit with INVST's long-time friends at the James and Grace Lee Boggs Center to Nurture Community Leadership, as well as allied organizations working on economic justice, with a focus on race and class.
 Who is creating jobs in the US?
 Who are those jobs for?
-Finally, the Economic Justice Summer will end in Denver where students will learn about recent immigrants to the US, refugee resettlement programs, and they will visit a private facility that detains individuals who are awaiting deportation hearings.
-We will also meet with activist organizations in Denver that are calling for immigration reform and justice for our undocumented Coloradoans.
-Finally, we will meet with legislators whose political approaches to leadership on these issues and topics they will share with the INVST students.
-This will be a memorable and significant summer learning journey focused on human rights and social and economic justice.
+And in which sectors of our economy do newcomers to the United States find work?
+Finally, the Economic Justice Summer will end in Denver where students will learn about recent immigrants to the US, Know Your Rights programs, and a private facility that detains individuals who are awaiting deportation hearings.
+We will also meet with churches in Denver and Boulder that are providing sanctuary, and with organizations that are calling for immigration reform and justice for undocumented Coloradoans.
+Finally, we will meet with legislators who will share their political approaches to leadership on these issues.
+This will be a memorable and significant summer learning journey focused on racial justice and social and economic justice.

-INVST has been offering summer travel for 26 years and we do change our curriculum from time-to-time, in order to make sure we are exposing our learners to the most pressing current issues.
-We are very enthusiastic about this new summer curriculum for INVST students!
+INVST has been offering summer travel for 29 years and we change our curriculum frequently, in order to make sure we are exposing our learners to the most pressing current issues.
+To hear a conversation about this journey, listen to our podcast.